 Adaxes automates Exchange mailbox management both on-premises and in Office 365.
 For example, after creating a new user account in Active Directory, Adaxes can automatically create an Exchange mailbox for the user.
 The database distribution of mailboxes can be done based on the first letter of the users’ surname, least number of mailboxes in the DB, the round-robin method, etc. Adaxes can then configure the mailbox, e.g. modify storage quotas or enable mailbox features like Unified Messaging or Archiving.

 Adaxes allows you to add an approval step to practically any operation in Active Directory, Exchange and Office 365.
-For example, you can delegate user creation to HR, but after they fill in the form and click Create, Adaxes can suspend the operation and only proceed once a member of IT staff reviews and approves it
+For example, you can delegate user creation to HR, but after they fill in the form and click Create, Adaxes can suspend the operation and only proceed once a member of IT staff reviews and approves it.
+For more complex and security-sensitive scenarios, you can set up multi-level approvals.
+Such an approach allows delegating more tasks to lower level staff without taking the risk of losing control over them.

 If you would like a one on one session with our engineer, who will discuss your needs and demonstrate Adaxes via remote session, please select this option.